If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Empty cocoons.

 - Meal moths and small beetles.

-The presence of huge or flabby larva completely occupying the nesting chamber then it could be a wild bee or valuable wasp, in need of more time to grow.
+The presence of a huge or flabby larva completely occupying the nesting chamber could be a wild bee or valuable wasp, in need of more time to grow.
 If you can, close the nesting hole and store intact nesting holes in a recommended cocoon bag in your unheated garage or shed.
 Watch for emerged adult bees and release the rest of the intact nesting holes in your bee house.

-- Cocoon Guard Bag
+- Cocoon guard bag

 - Phillips-head screwdriver for cocoon removal.
-You can also use a Popsicle stick.
+You can also use a popsicle stick.